-33. The Santa Clara River Estuary is identified on the 1998, 2002 and 2006 Clean Water Act Section 303(d) list of impaired water bodies as impaired due to Chem A and toxaphene in fish tissue.
+Act Section 303(d) list of impaired water bodies as impaired due to Chem A and toxaphene in fish tissue.
 Approved 303(d) listings require the development of a TMDL in most cases.
 Regional Board Staff have prepared a detailed technical document that provides the factual basis and analysis supporting a TMDL for toxaphene in fish tissue in the Santa Clara River Estuary, including a problem statement, numeric targets, source analysis, linkage analysis, load allocations, a margin of safety, and a consideration of seasonal variations and critical conditions.
 Based on the source analysis, the Regional Board finds that the implementation of the TMDL for toxaphene in fish tissue can effectively focus on source control and reduction of sediment loading from irrigated agriculture dischargers in the TMDL subwatershed area.
-According to the "Water Quality Control Policy for Addressing Impaired Waters" (State Water Board Resolution 2005-0050), "[i]f the solution to an impairment can be implemented with a single vote of the regional board, it may be implemented by that vote ... there is no legal requirement to first adopt the plan [TMDL] through a basin plan amendment.
+According to the "Water Quality Control Policy for Addressing Impaired Waters" (State Water Board Resolution 2005-0050). "fill the solution to an impairment can be implemented with a single vote of the regional board, it may be implemented by that vote ... there is no legal requirement to first adopt the plan [TMDL] through a basin plan amendment.
 The plan [TMDL] may be adopted directly in that single regulatory action" (p.
 5).
 The Regional Board finds, based on the technical documentation, that a single regulatory action through the Conditional Waiver can be used to implement this TMDL.
 This Order contains additional requirements for water, sediment, and fish tissue monitoring for toxaphene, chlordane, and dieldrin in the Santa Clara River Estuary and its subwatershed.
-In addition, this Order incorporates the toxaphene load allocation for sediment and the toxaphene numeric target for fish tissue as Water Quality Benchmarks (Appendix 3).
-Based on these requirements and other requirements in this Order, the Conditional Waiver will implement the Santa Clara River Estuary toxaphene TMDL.
+In addition, this order incorporates the toxaphene load allocations for watersediment and the toxaphene numeric target for fish tissue as Water Quality benchmarks Benchmarks (Appendix 3).
+Based on these requirements and other requirements in this or the Conditional Waiver will implement the Santa Clara River Estuary toxaphene TMDL.